alukosdev/ccsp/frameworks/shared-assessments.md

 ---
 categories: [Standards, Auditing and Assurance Standards]
-icon: alert
 ---

 !!!warning
-This page is queued for revision.
+This page is currently under construction.
 !!!

 # Shared Assessments